Nate Leipciger: Early life

-Forced to leave their home in Chorzów when the Germans invaded Poland, Leipciger and his family were moved to the Sosnowiec Ghetto.
-By 15 he had been transferred to Auschwitz-Birkenau.
+Forced to leave their home in Chorzów when the Germans invaded Poland, Leipciger and his family were moved to the Sosnowiec Ghetto. in Sosnowiec, Leipciger became an apprentice electrician in a shoe factory, a skill that later proved vital for survival.
+At age 15, he, his sister and mother were transferred to Auschwitz-Birkenau.
 His mother and sister were murdered in Auschwitz, but his father kept close to his son.
 Leipciger ended up as forced labour in various other camps in Silesia.
-Twice he recalls his father saving his life.
-Once, Leipciger found himself in the queue for the gas chamber, only for his father to pull him out and bring him into the camp with him.
-On a second occasion, the Nazis were about to send his father to a factory in Germany, but he convinced one of the officers that his son was a useful electrician, so they let Leipciger accompany his father.
+His father intervened twice, saving Nate from immediate death—first during selection (the queue for the gas chamber) and again by convincing an SS officer of Nate’s trade skills, convincing the officers that his son was a useful electrician.
+Leipciger was allowed to accompany his father.
 According to Leipciger, his father begged a Nazi officer to get Leipciger to a factory in Germany to save him from being murdered at Auschwitz.
+This intervention led them to endure a staggering six more camps after Auschwitz, including Gross-Rosen, Flossenbürg, and Mühldorf, ultimately surviving against overwhelming odds.
+By liberation in April 1945, only he and his father remained alive.

 They were incarcerated in the concentration camps of Fünfteichen, Gross-Rosen and Flossenbürg before ending up at Waldlager V, part of the Mühldorf camp complex and a subcamp of the Dachau concentration camp where they were eventually liberated by American soldiers.

-In June 1948, after living in Bamberg, Germany, for three years, Leipciger and his father immigrated to Canada.